nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage2/guide.md

       msg: "{{ansible_facts}}"
 ```

 This will simply print the ansible_facts for vqfx1 to the console window.
 This will be a very long list of facts that will scroll past the window.
+The double curly brackets denoted by `{{` and `}}` are used as a variable lookup.
+This is using a very simple Jinja2 template and perform a variable substitution.
+More information can be found in the [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#defining-variables-in-a-playbook).

 ## Part 3 - Execute the Ansible Playbook